Old Parliament House Gardens

-The Old Parliament House Gardens are located in the heart of the Parliamentary Zone on either side of Old Parliament House.
+The Old Parliament House Gardens are located in the heart of the National Triangle on either side of Old Parliament House.
 The Gardens have been restored to their former glory, enhanced with the introduction of features such as seating pavilions, pergolas, rose arbours, pathways, gateways and the refurbishment of the tennis courts and bowling green.

 History of the Gardens